lipenog/PersonaBeachPark/README.md

 ### 11/19/2022

 Started the day defining the actors and the actions and doing some user's stories.
-Also did the first version of the class diagram
+Also did the first version of the class diagram, nothing fancy, just a simple one to have an idea of the interactions.

 #### UML Class Diagram